 - At least one Pokémon foreign to your region (this is noted by a regional abbreviation on the Pokémon’s status screen, like JPN for Japan)

 - A foreign-region Ditto is really efficient in that you can breed it with Pokémon of any gender

 Shiny Pokémon become approximately three times more common (3 in 4,096)

-The Masuda method , seemingly named for Junichi Masuda, a person involved in the development of the Pokémon series, has one notable benefit: Shiiiiiiiiiiiiiiiiny Pokémon!
-Shiny Pokémon are not extremely notable on a level of depth.
-Their movesets and the like are the same as their non-Shiny counterparts.
+The Masuda method, seemingly named for Junichi Masuda, a person involved in the development of the Pokémon series, has one notable benefit: Shiny Pokémon !

 Keep in mind Wonder Trade for this - lots of people use that.
-U.S. players can expect to get foreign Pokémon 40% ~ 50% of the time, which means residents of other regions are very likely to get something foreign (if just because the U.S. dominates half the market).
+The U.S., for instance, tends to get foreign Pokémon 40% ~ 50% of the time, which means residents of other regions are very likely to get something foreign (if just the U.S. dominates half the market).